tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/COSBrowser 工具/COSBrowser 简介_intl_en.md

 COSBrowser for desktop focuses on resource management and uploading and downloading data in batches.

 > !COSBrowser Desktop Version uses the system-configured proxy to connect to the internet.
-Please make sure that your proxy is set up properly or disable the proxy configuration if it fails to connect to the internet.
+Please make sure that your proxy is set up properly or disable the proxy configuration if it fails to connect to the Internet.
 >
 > - For queries on Windows, go to "Internet Options".
 > - For queries on macOS, go to "Network Preferences".